How to Apply | Neurosurgery Residency

 - Have a full and unrestricted license to practice medicine in the U.S. licensing jurisdiction; OR

 - Graduates of medical schools that have completed the Fifth Pathway Program provided by an LCME- accredited medical school.

 Additional information regarding applicant eligibility and selection can be found on the UMMC Graduate Medical Education website under the policy title, "Resident Eligibility, Selection, and Participation in Educational Activities (GMS-D)."

-The Neurological Surgery residency program utilizes the Electronic Residency Application Service (ERAS) to review all applications.
-Applications are due September 29th, for the 2022 application cycle.
+Applications are due September 28, for the 2023 application cycle.
 (See the full ERAS timeline here.)
-Selected applicants will be notified via email and will be asked to choose one interview date from a list of dates, which are scheduled on a first-come, first-served basis.
+Applicants selected for interview will be notified via email no earlier than October 7 and will be asked to choose one interview date from the following options: November 18, January 6, or January 13.
+Interviews will be in-person.

 The following are used as a basis for selection of applicants: